espressomd/espresso/doc/sphinx/advanced_methods.rst

 Constant pH simulation
 ~~~~~~~~~~~~~~~~~~~~~~

-As before in the Reaction Ensemble one can define multiple reactions (e.g. for an ampholytic system which contains an acid and a base) in one :class:`~espressomd.reaction_ensemble.ConstantpHEnsemble` instance:
+As before in the Reaction Ensemble one can define multiple reactions (e.g. for an ampholytic system which contains an acid and a base) in one :class:`~espressomd.reaction_methods.ConstantpHEnsemble` instance:

 .. code-block:: python

-    cpH=reaction_ensemble.ConstantpHEnsemble(
+    cpH=reaction_methods.ConstantpHEnsemble(
         temperature=1, exclusion_range=1, seed=77)
     cpH.add_reaction(gamma=K_diss, reactant_types=[0], reactant_coefficients=[1],
                     product_types=[1, 2], product_coefficients=[1, 1],